 Are you listening and acting on your intuitive nudges, or have you been ignoring or suppressing them?
 Are you allowing the fears of your rational mind talk you out of the wisdom of your intuition?

-I’d encourage you to take a deeper look at your life and examine if your intuition has been sending you any messages to nudge you towards or away from something.
+I’d encourage you to take a deeper look at your life and examine if your sixth sense has been sending you any messages to nudge you towards or away from something.

 While our intellect only knows about the past and the present, our intuition somehow has the magical ability to glimpse into the future and know what’s right for us.